Audacy and Mike Missanelli are suing a Philly sports network owner

 Krause also faces a lawsuit in Montgomery County from Missanelli, who claimed he’s owed over $65,000 in unpaid compensation following his brief tenure with JAKIB.

-Before returning to 97.5 The Fanatic in August, Missanelli co-hosted JAKIB’s Eagles postgame show for two seasons in 2022 and 2023.
-According to court documents, Krause had agreed to pay Missanelli $100,000 during the 2023 season, but the veteran sports talker claims he only received a fraction of that.
+Before returning to 97.5 The Fanatic in August, Missanelli cohosted JAKIB’s Eagles postgame show for two seasons in 2022 and 2023.
+According to court documents, Krause had agreed to pay Missanelli $100,000 during the 2023 season, but the veteran sports talker claims he received only a fraction of that.

-Krause has denied the claims, saying in a statement Missanelli “failed to fulfill the expected deliverables clearly defined within the contract.”
+Krause has denied the claims, saying in a statement that Missanelli “failed to fulfill the expected deliverables clearly defined within the contract.”
 Krause didn’t clarify what aspects of the contract Missanelli didn’t live up to.

 “I gave him plenty of time to pay what he owed,” Missanelli said of Krause.
 “Chasing him down was exhausting, which was why I finally decided to sue.”